7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * In the family tree example, no "explicit" inference is required to arrive at the intuitively obvious consequences of the facts that have been explicitly learned.

 We do a lot of "analogical reasoning" by just "seeing" the answer with no commonsense or intervening steps.
-Even when we are using explicit rules \(as in math or logic?\), we need to "just see" which rules to apply.
+Even when we are using explicit rules \[as in math or logic\], we need to "just see" which rules to apply.

 ### Localist vs Distributed Representations of Concepts